horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 - Starting from early 2009, Bitcoin blockchain started functioning and every 10 minutes the program powering Bitcoin blockchain been adding certain amount of Bitcoins to the network.
 So far, almost 18 million Bitcoins have been released to the market.

-- The network is designed so that a certain number of Bitcoins are added to the network every 10 minutes.
+- The network is designed to add a certain number of Bitcoins to the network roughly every 10 minutes.
 Newly created Bitcoins are awarded to one of the nodes operating the Bitcoin network.

 - The award goes to the node that is the first to solve a mathematical problem successfully.
 Although all nodes are trying to solve it, only the first one gets the pay-out.
 The process of solving the mathematical problem is what essentially called as mining.

-- The Bitcoin network will create the remaining three million Bitcoins over the next 130 years.
+- The Bitcoin network will create the remaining three million Bitcoins over the next 130 years in the manner described above.

 No single entity controls the release of new Bitcoins into circulation.
 It's an automated process that's regulated by algorithms.
 The algorithms were coded into Bitcoin at the start of its existence.